tbruyelle/json-signer/README.md

 ### Keyring backend selection

-Unlike cosmos-sdk apps, there's no automatic selection of keyring backend, you have to specify the exact keyring backend where your keys are stored.
+Unlike Cosmos-SDK apps, there's no automatic selection of keyring backend, you have to specify the exact keyring backend where your keys are stored.
 If you don't know, use `json-signer list-keys` with different backends until you find out where your keys are stored.